Chemistry Bridge Program

 Financial Support

 Students should be aware that Graduate Fellows are appointed on the Graduate School Appointment Calendar and are paid on a monthly basis on the last day of the month.
-Consequently, in 2020, students will receive their first stipend payment by August 31 for about two weeks of appointment.
+Consequently, students will receive their first stipend payment by August 31 for about two weeks of appointment.
 The first full monthly paycheck will be deposited by September 30.
 In general, tax is not withheld from fellowships, but the IRS considers fellowship income to be taxable.
 Fellows likely will be required to pay quarterly estimated taxes to avoid penalties.
 See IRS Tax Topic No. 421 Scholarships, Fellowship Grants, and Other Grants, and seek the help of a tax professional.

 Application and Admissions